 Wrong.
-It was reported through various studies that some nootropics last for more than fourteen days.
+Sites like canadadrugsdirect.com tell us that it was reported through various studies that some nootropics last for more than fourteen days.
 This of course depends on the ingredients but it is more than just a few hours after consuming them.
 But, here’s a really important thing that you as a potential nootropic user need to know.
 There’s something called tolerance and it applies to many different ingredients and functions that happen inside our body.

 If you use study drugs frequently, your body will create tolerance and they will no longer work.
 This is because the body adjusts to the presence of a foreign chemical that you’re constantly supplementing with.
 If you notice that you’ve built up some tolerance, it’s time to go off and give your body a slight break.

 5. “They will keep you up at night and harm your sleeping schedule”